cayci/capstone/README.md

 This is the final project of Udacity's FSND course.
 I signed up for this course in order to sharpen my web development skills.

+# Start Server
-To start server, on the Command Line type: pip3 install -r requirements.txt python3 app.py
+To start server, on the Command Line: pip3 install -r requirements.txt python3 app.py

+# Automated Testing
-To run tests, on the Command Line type: python3 tests.py
+To run tests, on the Command Line: source ./setup.sh python3 tests.py

+# Manual Testing
+I saved the Postman export as capstone.postman_collection.json.

+# JWTs
+Saved in setup.sh, as well as in the Postman Collection.

+# JWT Expiration
+I disabled the option for JWT Expiration Checking in the jwt.decode() method call so that my JWTs wouldn't expire prior to code review.

-Expected endpoints and behaviors
+# Expected endpoints and behaviors

 GET '/actors'
 Fetches a dictionary of actors and their attributes.